| Pertile was born on 9 November 1885

 and La bohème with Isabel Marengo and Ruffo.
 Giuseppe

-Pertile appeared as Edgardo at Trieste and as Manrico at Bologna
+Pertile appeared as Edgardo at Trieste, and in November, as Manrico at Bologna

-in Lohengrin (17th of November, with Nieto, Casazza and Galeffi).
+in Lohengrin (17 November, with Nieto, Casazza and Galeffi).

 On the 2nd of December, he sang in Andrea Chénier (with Cobelli

-and Franci) and on the 19th of December, he sang in Pagliacci
+and Franci), and on December 19th, he sang in Pagliacci

 (with Pampanini, Franci, Vanelli and Mascagni).
 After two

-performances of Iris (29th of December, with Pampanini, Paci
+performances of Iris (end of December, with Pampanini, Paci

 and Faticanti).
 The rest of 1927 was spent mostly in Italy (Milan,